andrechristikan/ack-nestjs-boilerplate/README.md

 ### Run Project

-Finally, Cheers 🍻🍻 !!! we passed all steps.
+Finally, Cheers 🍻🍻 !!! you passed all steps.

-Now we can run the project.
+Now you can run the project.

 ```bash
 yarn start:dev